Codecademy/docs/content/ruby/concepts/regexp/regexp.md

   - "paths/web-development"
 ---

-In Ruby, regular expressions (shortened as regex), are used to describe and match patterns in strings.
+In Ruby, Regular Expressions (shortened as RegExp), are used to describe and match patterns in strings.
 This functionality is housed in the `Regexp` class.

 ## Syntax